 Rediscovering Joy at Work

-Now – more than ever, people are considering the importance of Joy at work and how not enjoying your work can have a negative impact on the overall quality of your life.
+Now – more than ever, people are considering the importance of finding joy at work and how not enjoying your work can have a negative impact on the overall quality of your life.
 Recently, we caught up with Rebecca Newton to hear about her take on ‘Joy at work.’

 As a psychologist and coach to leaders within Business, HR and L & D, Rebecca has a wealth of experience and knowledge on this subject.
 Rebecca highlights what it really takes to experience Joy at Work and why this should matter to those, particularly within leadership roles.